pswhdev/parenting_in_munich/README.md

 ### Events Page

 The Events page is exclusively for registered users and showcases upcoming family-oriented events, providing detailed information about each event.
+Just like with the posts, all details are added through the admin panel, where they can be easily managed and updated.

 #### Content Display